Assistant Professor, Department of Family and Social Medicine

 Assistant Professor, Department of Family & Social Medicine

 After earning a Bachelor of Science Degree at Hunter College, Dr. Marzan completed a Masters in Public Health with a concentration in Maternal and Child Care and a Doctorate in Health and Behavioral Sciences from Columbia University in New York City.
 With more than 25 years of experience in the field of community/public health, and medical education, she has worked enthusiastically as an administrator, educator, and patient advocate.
 Dr. Marzan began her career in community health as an administrator in clinical and educational programs for women and children in various community clinics in Spanish Harlem.
-She received awards under Mayors Dinkins' and Giuliani's administration from Race for the Cure for outstanding and innovative women’s health educational programs for underserved women.
+She received awards under Mayors Dinkins' and Giuliani's administration from Race for the Cure for outstanding and innovative women's health educational programs for underserved women.
 She subsequently joined Einstein’s faculty as co-director of the Introduction to Clinical Medicine Program, developing and expanding the curriculum in public health, the Medical Spanish Program and cultural competency.
-Dr. Marzan is the recipient of the distinguished Leo M. Davidoff Society Award for outstanding achievement in the teaching of medical students (May 2006) and The Einstein Community Health Outreach (ECHO) Clinic Award for outstanding service (March 2009).
+Dr. Marzan is the recipient of the distinguished Leo M. Davidoff Society Award for outstanding achievement in the teaching of medical students (May 2006) The Einstein Community Health Outreach (ECHO) Clinic Award for outstanding service (March 2009) and Outstanding Service Award for Fordham C-STEP (May 2012).

 Dr. Marzan is a core faculty member of the Hispanic Center of Excellence, and a founding member of the Northeast Consortium on Cross-Cultural Medical Education and Practice Committee.
 She is a faculty advisor for the Office of Diversity Enhancement and the third year family medicine community projects.
 In addition, she mentors students interested in degrees in public health, community service, the ECHO clinic and other community health-related activities.